Connum/hanzivg/README.md

   1. Write scripts to make it easier to check which Kanji can be used
   2. Verify and move Kanji files to /hanzi, making adaptions where necessary
+  3. Find out what KanjiVG's /kanji_mismatch directory is all about and whether those files are of any use for this project
 * AnimHanzi

   1. Collect all AnimHanzi files, verify and move them to /hanzi, completing meta information where necessary